cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/MWAA.md

 - When create an environment
   - Amazon MWAA
-    - creates <font color=red> an Aurora PostgreSQL metadata database and an Fargate container </font>
+    - creates <font color=OrangeRed> an Aurora PostgreSQL metadata database and an Fargate container </font>
     - in each of the two private subnets in different availability zones.
   - The Apache Airflow workers on an Amazon MWAA environment
     - use the Celery Executor to queue and distribute tasks to multiple Celery workers from an Apache Airflow platform.